Sexual Harm Support (SAPRA)

 Tautoko Whaimuri i te Taitōkai (SAPRA)

-The NZDF Sexual Assault Prevention and Response Advisors (SAPRAs) provide practical information, resources, and support to all members of NZDF (and their families, colleagues) who are affected by any form of Harmful Sexual Behaviour (HSB).
+The NZDF Sexual Assault Prevention and Response Advisors (SAPRAs) provide practical information, resources, and support to NZDF members who are affected by any form of Harmful Sexual Behaviour (HSB).
 HSB includes sexual offences, sexual harassment, or sexualized social behaviour that has left someone feeling uncomfortable.
 If you are unsure if a SAPRA can help you, please phone and ask.

 How a SAPRA can help support you